axelarnetwork/axelar-contract-deployments/evm/README.md

 6. Upgrade to the new implementation contract
    `ts-node evm/deploy-gateway-v6.2.x.js --upgrade`

-## AxelarGasService and AxelarDepositService
+## AxelarGasService

-1. Run the following depending on the service,
-   `ts-node evm/deploy-upgradable.js -c AxelarGasService`
+1. Run the following to deploy the gas service, `ts-node evm/deploy-upgradable.js -c AxelarGasService`
 2. Use the `--upgrade` flag to upgrade the contract instead
 3. To reuse the existing proxy, you can: